Sairamakrishnen/Azure-Virtual-Network/bastion/README.md

 This example shows how to create a bastion host in vnet using azure powershell scripts.

-## Assuming the following steps are created:
+## Assuming the following resources are created:
 [Deploy a vnet into a resource group and add a subnet within vnet.](VNet/README.md)

 # Create a Bastion subnet and bastion host resource